aishe-ai/airbyte/docs/contributing-to-airbyte/resources/developing-locally.md

 ### Inspecting the messages passed between connectors

-From your local `airbyte-platform` repository, you can enable `LOG_CONNECTOR_MESSAGES=true` to log the messages the Airbyte platform receives from the source and destination when debugging locally. e.g. `LOG_CONNECTOR_MESSAGES=true VERSION=dev docker compose up`
+From your local `airbyte-platform` repository, you can enable `LOG_CONNECTOR_MESSAGES=true` to log the messages the Airbyte platform receives from the source and destination when debugging locally. e.g. `LOG_CONNECTOR_MESSAGES=true VERSION=dev docker-compose up`